 How the End of Skype for Business Online will Affect You

 We recently wrote about how Skype for Business Online is temporarily alive and well, but in the interim Microsoft has decided that they need to more aggressively clear a path for Microsoft Teams.
 While Skype for Business Online (SfB-O) was originally Microsoft’s one and only UCaaS offering, the launch of Teams in 2017 made it clear that SfB-O would have a relatively short shelf-life.
+Skype for Business Online is looking at it’s surfacing end of life.

 Of course, reading the writing on the wall, it’s not just SfB-O that’s on its way out.
 Although there haven’t yet been any formal announcements for the end of Skype for Business on-prem, Skype for Business Server 2015 and Skype for Business Server 2019 mainstream support both already have retirement dates on the calendar.